sammyhenningsson/hal_presenter/README.md

 ### ::attribute
 The `attribute` class method specifies an attribute (property) to be serialized.
 The first argument, `name`, is required and must be a symbol of the attribute name.
 When `::attribute` is called with only one argument, the resources being serialized are expected to respond to that argument and the returned value is what ends up in the payload.
+The keyword argument `:embed_depth` may be specified to set a max allowed nesting depth for the corresponding attribute to be serialized.
+See [`embed_depth`](#keyword-argument-embed_depth-passed-to-attribute-link-curie-and-embed).
 ``` ruby
 class PostSerializer
   extend HALPresenter